spinnaker/spinnaker/README.md

 ## Prerequisites

-Before you start, you will need a Kubernetes cluster and `kubectl` configured to communicate with that cluster.
+A Kubernetes cluster with approximately 16GB of available memory and `kubectl` configured to communicate with the cluster.

-Spinnaker will install with `cluster-admin` privileges.

 Or, for testing you can create a development cluster with `Kind` using the commands below.

+NOTE: Spinnaker will install with `cluster-admin` privileges.

 ## Quick start